cschultheiss/HOLS/README.md

 Helper functions with explaining comments are stored in cyto/cyto_functions.R <br>

 The file figures_execute.R contains a complete workflow to obtain each figure and the table <br>
-The called plotting functions with explaining comments are stored in figures.fun.R
+The called plotting functions with explaining comments are stored in figures_fun.R